meshiv5/plastic-zephyr-2114/README.md

 <p>
 This was a collaborative construct week project at Masai School.
-Goal behind the project was to create a full stack clone of the Reliance Digital website as close as possible to the original one with all the major functionalities of this website, such as  Authentication, Landing Page & Dashboard for tracking the nutritions.
+Goal behind the project was to create a full stack clone of the Reliance Digital website as close as possible to the original one with all the major functionalities of this website, such as  Authentication, Landing Page & Cart page.
 This project was built by a team of 4 developers in 4 Days.
 </p>